 - Send a suggestion using this Email Form.

-- Complete FAQ on Consumer ACT
+- The complete FAQ on Consumer ACT

-Complaints are generally categorized into three section.
+Consumer Court Complaints are generally categorized into three sections.

 - Where the value of goods and services involved is less than Rs.
 20 Lakhs in value, you will have to file the complaint in the District Forum constituted in the specified districts of a State.

 - Where the value of goods and services involved is more than Rs.
-20 Lakhs in value but does not exceed Rs 1 crore you will have to file the complaint with the State Commission ( Address of Consumer Court in India ) constituted in the capital cities of the different states
+20 Lakhs in value but does not exceed Rs 1 crore you will have to file the complaint with the State Commission (Address of Consumer Court in India) constituted in the capital cities of the different states